Empty Closets Coming Out Resources and a Safe Place to Chat

 Full Member

-Location: Scotland
+Scotland

 both great laptops, but I'd go for the Mac, I may be biased because I'm a Mac user in general, but I'd say it's worth the extra £200.
 One tip I'd give for getting the price down a bit is to never get upgraded RAM from Apple - they charge through the nose for it.
 Buy it with the least RAM possible and then go to crucial.com and get as much as you want/need.
 IIRC Apple will install it for you free of charge if you take the laptop and the new RAM to one of their shops.

-Gender: Male
+Male

-Orientation: Gay
+Gay

-Out Status: Out to everyone
+Out to everyone

-I've been a lifelong PC user, all the way back to when they were really crappy machines running MS-DOS, prior to Windows and all the way up to the current, still somewhat crappy machines.
-I have about 5 Windows machines in various configurations in my office.
+I've been a lifelong PC user, all the way back to when they were really crappy machines running MS-DOS, prior to Windows and all the way up to the current, still somewhat crappy machines. :slight_smile: I have about 5 Windows machines in various configurations in my office.
 I'm also a closet tech nerd, have been for a million years, and am good at tweaking and maintaining my machines.

 Last month, I finally bought a Mac.
 Just a little Mini.
 And it has completely changed the way I work.
 Everything they say about Macs is true.
 Things just work on the Mac.
 No screwing around with cranky drivers, software that acts weirdly, virii and other intrusions are virtually unheard of, and the interface is brilliant, exceptionally well engineered.
 If an application crashes (which is a lot more rare than on a PC), it does so gracefully.
 I can keep the machine on for weeks without rebooting.
 It's improved my productivity -- and I'm a power user, having everything from video editing, audio tools, database applications, and other processor-intensive applications running simultaneously.
 My dinky little $600 Mini does all of this flawlessly.
 My much-more-expensive, multicore PCs struggle, crash, and have all sorts of annoying issues.